akarsh2002/Sql-Project/README.md

 # Setting up the database
 Let's get the database ready with these steps:

-Open DB Browser to SQLite.
+1) Open DB Browser to SQLite.
-Click "Open Database."
+2) Click "Open Database."
-Locate the Chinook.db file, typically in your downloads.
+3) Locate the Chinook.db file, typically in your downloads.
-Click "Execute SQL."
+4) "Execute SQL."

 Now you're set to start querying your data!